lee2sman/archiving-artist-spaces/devlog.md

 In terms of accessibility we should think how to expose the metadata on the page even if it's not visible.
 Image descriptions: can you automate the building of that?
 For example: Artist name, name of piece, in this exhibit.

-And what's the experience like if a site loads with no images, for screen readers, etc.
+And what's the experience like if a site loads with no images, for screen readers, etc?

 If we decide to add a search tool (I think unlikely?), he suggested looking at lunrjs.com, a client-side search, no database needed.
 Uses data in json.
 This is a way to add searching and filtering.
 A powerful tool if you're willing to add client side javascript.
 It's modeled after solr, which is a beefy java search indexing machine.
 There are some alternatives to lunr as well.